This chapter is about how to implement effective casework procedures.

 In some cases where the firm has reviewed documents provided by a potential client, it might be appropriate to formally decline the matter.
 Any letter or email advising that the firm is unable to assist should give general reasons for the refusal.
 For example, the letter could state that the matter does not fall within the firm’s guidelines, or creates a conflict with another client, or that there is no lawyer with the relevant skills and experience available to take on the matter.
 All documents forwarded by or on behalf of the potential client should be returned to ensure confidentiality.

-If the matter has been referred by a PBRO or CLC, feedback should also be given as to why it has been declined and as to the types referrals that would be accepted.
+If the matter has been referred by a Referral Organisation or CLC, feedback should also be given as to why it has been declined and as to the types of referrals that would be accepted.
 The refusal and reason for refusal should be recorded.
-Such records will assist the firm to evaluate its pro bono program.
+Such records will assist the firm to evaluate its pro bono practice.

 Individuals or organisations that contact the firm directly may need to be referred on if their matter doesn’t fall within the firm’s intake criteria or if there’s a conflict of interest.
-Pro bono coordinators should be familiar with other firms, CLCs, PBROs and court-based legal assistance programsto which the client can be referred, while being careful not to consign the client to the ‘referral roundabout’.
-Alternatively the client can be referred to self-help legal informationor self-representation services.
+Pro bono managers should be familiar with other firms, CLCs, Referral Organisations and court-based legal assistance programs to which the client can be referred, while being careful not to consign the client to the ‘referral roundabout’.
+Alternatively, the client can be referred to self-help legal information or self-representation services.

 Given that individual clients are often dealing with interrelated legal and non-legal issues, in some circumstances referrals to non-legal services may be appropriate.
-For example, the client may benefit from referrals to health and medical services, mental health services, Centrelink, short-term and long-term housing providers (including homelessness support services), migrant resource centres, disability advocacy and support services, financial counsellors, emergency assistance providers, neighbourhood centres or citizens advice bureaux, social work and counselling services, and local council transport services.
-The client’s local CLC or PBRO may be able to advise the firm about nearby services.
+For example, the client may benefit from referrals to health and medical services, mental health services, Centrelink, short-term and long-term housing providers (including homelessness support services), migrant resource centres, disability advocacy and support services, financial counsellors, emergency assistance providers, neighbourhood centres or citizens advice bureaux, social work and counselling services, or/and local council transport services.
+The client’s local CLC or Referral Organisation may be able to advise the firm about services relevant to the client’s geographical locality.
+An important issue arises for clients with disabilities.
+Firms should be conscious that clients with disabilities are not referred to disability agencies just because the client has a disability: the client’s legal problem may have little or nothing to do with their disability.

 2.1.3 ALLOCATION AND SUPERVISION

-In firms with pro bono coordinators, the task of allocating pro bono matters is usually assigned to the coordinator.
+In firms with pro bono managers, the task of allocating pro bono matters is usually assigned to the manager.
 In some firms, pro bono partners or others (for example, team leaders) may allocate matters.

 Matters are assigned in various ways, for example: